+ If you can’t serve a good champagne, serve Prosecco.

 + Cheese should always be served at room temperature.

 + For a elegant display, serve a single fruit with the selection of cheese, such as figs, pears, strawberries, dates, or even kiwi.

 + Additional condiments for cheeses include marcona almonds, membrillo (quince paste), salamis, olives, cornichons, honey and honeycomb, fruit preserves, and chocolate.

 + Presentation is as important as the food itself.

 + Appropriate, large, unique, and attractive serving dishes, distinctly garnished with fresh herbs and filled with plenty of food, make a buffet inviting.

-+ Do use large trays and bowls when serving a crowd…small serving dishes only make the staff work harder than necessary and cause the buffet lines to slow down.
++ Do use large trays and bowls when serving a crowd.
+Small serving dishes only makes the staff work harder than necessary and can cause the buffet lines to slow down.